MorganStenberg/League-hub/README.md

 - python linter another image here

 The HTML validator had issues with the python code mixed in with the HTML, which caused warnings.
-But no warnings or errors were found other than those related to the Python code, as seen in the pictures.
+But no warnings or errors were found other than those related to the Python code.
 - insert image of wc3 html validation
 - more images of html validation